 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-In collaboration with the Director of Academic Skills, the Assistant Dean for Student Services, the Senior Associate Dean for Academic Affairs, the Executive Director of Student Affairs, and law school faculty members, the Associate Director of Academic Skills will have the following job responsibilities including, but not limited to:
+In collaboration with the Director of Academic Skills, the Assistant Dean for Student Services, the Senior Associate Dean for Academic Affairs, the Executive Director of Student Affairs, and law school faculty members, the Assistant/Associate Director of Academic Skills will have the following job responsibilities including, but not limited to:

 • Develop and implement a cohesive, successive curriculum for students across all departmental programming, including from first-year through post-graduate study for bar examination;